-According to invoices paid, the circuit rider completed 94 discrete technical-assistance contacts during this reporting period: 42 for surface water systems and 52 for groundwater water systems.
-The expenses totaled \$139,534.00 and were paid with funds from the DWSRF Technical Assistance set-aside.
-These services included zero Cryptosporidium sample collection assistance activities for surface water systems and seven MPA sample collection assistance activities for activities for groundwater systems.
+According to invoices paid, the circuit rider completed 97 discrete technical-assistance contacts public water systems during this reporting period.
+The expenses totaled \$149,378.46 and were paid with funds from the DWSRF Technical Assistance set-aside.
+These services included four MPA sample collection assistance activities for groundwater systems.

-NEW - Project Management - Increasing managerial capacity the free contractor services shall assist water systems identified by DWS by providing project management duties for approved service actions.
-This service shall consist of, but is not limited to, an initial on-site evaluation, and assessment of project scope and time requirements for the system, which will be presented to DWS in a written report.
-This review and report activity shall not exceed 10 hours without prior written approval.
-If the submitted proposal receives approval, the Contractor shall assume the role of project manager for the life of the approved service.
+NEW - Project Management: When directed by DWS, vendor shall assist water systems identified by providing project management duties for approved service activities.
+This service shall consist of but is not necessarily limited to an initial on-site evaluation, and assessment of project scope and time requirements for the project.
 DWS will authorize such service in 20-hour increments.

-NEW - Asset Management - Contractor shall provide on-site technical assistance, coaching, and guidance to water systems evaluating or implementing an asset management strategy or program.
+NEW - Asset Management: Vendor shall provide on-site technical assistance, coaching, and guidance to water systems evaluating or implementing an asset management strategy or program.
 OHA will authorize such services in 15-hour increments.

-Capacity Building by DWS Staff
+Capacity building by DWS staff

 Integration of capacity-building outreach into day-to-day DWS activities is key to the successful resolution of identified capacityrelated deficiencies.
-Field staff are familiar with available technicalassistance resources and provide direct assistance to water systems during sanitary survey activities, water treatment plant visits, water quality investigations and associated technical consultation and outreach.
-Staff use a wide variety of tools and resources to help systems address identified capacity deficiencies, including direct technical assistance in person or over the phone; providing handouts, factsheets and training guides; referral to resources on the DWS website; and referral to funding partners and outside technical assistance and training providers.
+Field staff are familiar with available technicalassistance resources and provide direct assistance to water systems during sanitary survey activities, water treatment plant visits, water guality investigations and associated technical consultation and outreach.
+Staff use a wide variety of tools and resources to help systems address identified capacity deficiencies, including direct technical assistance in person and over the phone; handouts, factsheets and training guides; referrals to resources on the DWS website; and referrals to funding partners and outside technical assistance and training providers.
 Water systems in violation or with water quality test results indicating a potential public health concern are contacted directly by staff and technical assistance is provided.
 Water systems needing help to build capacity for emergency response are provided resources and technical assistance to better prepare for continued operation.

-DWS staff devoted more than 5,229 hours to technical assistance and outreach activities for water systems to assist them in maintaining compliance with the Safe Drinking Water Act.
-This is the number of hours billed to the Capacity Development set-aside.
-Additional outreach is paid from other state and federal funding sources.
+DWS staff devoted more than 6,500 hours to technical assistance and outreach activities for water systems to assist them in maintaining compliance with the Safe Drinking Water Act.
+Those hours were billed to the Capacity Development set-aside.
+Additional capacity development outreach is paid from state general fund.